ShuyuanGe/CULBM/README.md

-# CULBM
+# cuLBM

-CULBM is a CUDA-native lattice Boltzmann toolkit with two complementary GPU drivers: the cache-aware, single-device experimentation path (`single_dev_expt_main`) and the domain-decomposed multi-device path (`multi_dev_main`).
+cuLBM is a CUDA-native lattice Boltzmann toolkit with two complementary GPU drivers: the cache-aware, single-device experimentation path (`single_dev_expt_main`) and the domain-decomposed multi-device path (`multi_dev_main`).
 The repository bundles the core solver sources, configuration helpers, binary dump visualizers, and performance-analysis notebooks required to define initial states, run experiments, and interpret MLUPS trends end to end.

 ## Usage